CHILD NUTRITION PROGRAM

 U. S. DEPARTMENT OF AGRICULTURE

-This certification is required by the regulations implementing Executive Order 12549, Debarment and Suspension, 7 CRF Part 3017, Section 3017.510, participant’s responsibilities.
-The regulations were published as Part IV of the January 30, 1989, Federal Register (Pages 4722-4733).
-Copies of the regulations may be obtained by contacting the Department of Agriculture agency with which this transaction originated.
+This certification is required by the regulations implementing Executive Order 12549, Debarment and Suspension, 7 CFR Part 3017, Section 3017, subpart c- Responsibilities of Participants.
+The regulations were published in the November 26, 2003, Federal Register (pages 66534-66566).
+Copies of the regulations may be obtained by contacting the Department of Agriculture.

-The Contractor certifies, by submission of this proposal, that neither it nor its principals is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency.
+The prospective lower tier participant certifies, by submission of this proposal, that neither it nor its principals are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency.

-Where the Contractor is unable to certify to any of the statements in this certification, such prospective participant shall attach an explanation to this proposal.
+Where the prospective lower tier participant is unable to certify any of the statements in this certification, such prospective participant shall attach an explanation to this proposal.

 NAME AND TITLE OF AUTHORIZED REPRESENTATIVE